Hong Kong activist Joshua Wong arrested ahead of weekend protests: Party

 "Our secretary-general Joshua Wong was just arrested this morning at roughly 7:30, when he was walking to the South Horizons MTR station," it said.

-"He was forcefully pushed into a private minivan on the street in broad daylight.
-Our lawyers following the case now."
+"He was forcefully pushed into a private minivan on the street in broad daylight."

+Wong has been taken to the police headquarters in Wan Chai, the party said, adding that its lawyers were working on the case.

+Party member Agnes Chow was also arrested, Demosisto said, although it was not clear what charges she faced.

 Wong, the face of Hong Kong's push for full democracy during the Umbrella Movement protests in 2014 that paralysed parts of the city for 79 days, was released from jail in June after serving a five-week term for contempt of court.